david-sanabria/knowledge/data.md

-# Know Data Found*
+# The "Know Data"* Page
 _My Data Knowledge Index_
 This page keeps track of the things I learn about data (broadly).
 I'll peel it off into sub-pages eventually.
-* Handy short link for this page: [https://bit.ly/know-data-found].
+* Handy short link for this page: [https://bit.ly/know-data].
 * See Also: My [Digital Literacy](./digital-literacy.md) page

-\* _Know Data Found, you know, like a "no data found".
-It's a nerd pun._
+\* _Know Data, you know, like a "no data found" error.
+It's an update on my old nerd pun._

 ## Ethics in Data
 ### Codes of Ethics and Practice